Stay Connected & Up-to-date on our Email Lists:

 - Saturday: 7:30am

 - Sunday: 7:15am, & 8:45am

 Main church, 50% capacity / 200+ people

 - Sunday: 12:30pm

 Main church, 50% capacity / 400+ people

 The faithful of the Diocese of Venice are not obliged to attend Sunday mass through at least September 1.
 As it is not an obligation to go on Sunday, one may freely choose another day during the week if one wishes to go at least once a week.
 The daily mass at St. Agnes averages between 40-50 people.

 Details Regarding Masses at St. Agnes' Chapel

 - One must sign up for any Sunday Mass at St. Agnes they wish to attend so that everyone can know if there will be room for them given the very limited space at St. Agnes' chapel.
-This is not necessary for the two daily weekday masses (Monday- Friday, 4pm & 5:15pm) which have enough space (max capacity-90) for all who wish to attend.
+This is not necessary for the weekday masses (Monday- Friday at 5:15pm) unless otherwise noted for a special occasion.
+The chapel has space (max capacity-90) for all who wish to attend.

 - When there are two masses scheduled in a row, please be mindful to come only 15 minutes in advance, and to leave within 15 minutes after mass so as to give time to sanitize common areas/seats and allow for the next group of people to come in.
 We will need volunteers to help with these tasks after each Mass.